BredaUniversityGames/unreal-development/src/opening_unreal_project_from_scratch.md

 ![Run Standalone Editor](./resources/run-standalone-editor.png)

 This is a fully playable instance of our game.
-We can fly around, we can use console commands.
-This results in a quick way to test out the game in a development setting running from editor binaries, but that means we need this full installation of Unreal Engine in order to run this build.
-If we want a standalone version of our project, that's what our non-editor target is for, in the [next section](./running_the_game.md) we will demonstrate how we can run our game without the Editor attached.
+We can fly around and we can use console commands as this is still a development build.
+This results in a quick way to test out the game in a development setting running from editor binaries.
+Because we are running from editor binaries we need this full installation of Unreal Engine in order to run the build.
+When we want to ship our game and avoid people having to install the entire Engine we need a standalone version of our project, that's what our non-editor target is for, in the [next section](./running_a_game.md) we will demonstrate how we can run our game without the Editor attached.